mayleyc/kanddpl-moco/README.md

 ## Running
 ###Training:
-- A pretrained MoCo model on 1000 epochs is provided in [link](https://1drv.ms/u/c/73bae07ce4f6ca55/EcR0W17g8F9Irwxqt221TkkBvPV_XPY3FMmQm6W75pfuDA?e=Dctx0A).
+- A pretrained MoCo model is provided in [link](https://1drv.ms/u/c/73bae07ce4f6ca55/EcR0W17g8F9Irwxqt221TkkBvPV_XPY3FMmQm6W75pfuDA?e=Dctx0A).
 It is trained on the y label (not concepts) of the original Kandinsky dataset (Marconato et al., 2024) for 1000 epochs.

 ## References